The lodges each feature an outdoor entrance, so your contact with other guests is minimal. Book your stay below.

 Whether you’re visiting Old Sturbridge Village itself, exploring Central Massachusetts in general, or just passing through on business, stay with us at the Old Sturbridge Inn & Reeder Family Lodges.
 19th-century charm, coupled with first-class hospitality and 21st century amenities in one of our thirty-nine rooms, makes our overnight accommodations the most unique in the county.
 Make your stay extra special with a package combining an exciting experience with your overnight stay!
 The Inn & Lodges are located a short distance from Old Sturbridge Village and at the crossroads of the Mass Pike, Connecticut’s I-84, and I-90.
 The proceeds from your stay will also benefit our nonprofit museum.

-The Old Sturbridge Inn & Reeder Family Lodges has received Trip Advisor’s Certificate of Excellence for five consecutive years and is listed as the top property in Sturbridge.
+The Old Sturbridge Inn & Reeder Family Lodges has received Trip Advisor’s Certificate of Excellence for six consecutive years and is listed as the top property in Sturbridge.
 The property has also received the Expedia Insiders Award, one of 650 lodging properties worldwide.

 Call 508-347-5056 to schedule your stay or make an online reservation below!